-In light of mounting evidence that Scotland continues to experience dramatic declines in biodiversity, the Scottish Government has set out an ambitious new strategy to halt biodiversity loss by 2030 and reverse it with large-scale restoration by 2045.
+Scotland faces an unprecedented nature-climate crisis.
+In light of mounting evidence that Scotland continues to experience dramatic declines in biodiversity, the Scottish Government has set out an ambitious new framework to halt biodiversity loss by 2030 and reverse it with large-scale restoration by 2045.

 Infographic description at foot of page

 The original strategy – Scotland’s Biodiversity: It’s in Your Hands – was published in 2004.
 In 2013, it was supplemented by the 2020 Challenge for Scotland’s Biodiversity.
 The two documents together constituted the Scottish Biodiversity Strategy.
 The 2020 Challenge for Scotland’s Biodiversity set out the major steps needed to improve the state of nature in Scotland.
 The work needed to deliver this is, however, complex and challenging.